Skip to content

 So, what is the minimum wage in Hawaii?
 Is the minimum wage going up in Hawaii next year?

-The current Hawaii minimum wage is $12.00 per hour for non-tipped employees and $9.35 per hour for tipped employees who earn at least $8.50 in tips per hour.
+The current Hawaii minimum wage is $14.00 per hour for non-tipped employees and $12.75 per hour for tipped employees who earn at least $21.00 in total earnings (wage + tips).
 However, get ready for another bump!
-On January 1, 2024, the standard minimum wage will jump to $14.00 per hour, with further increases due over the coming years, ultimately reaching $18 per hour by 2028.
+On January 1, 2026, the standard minimum wage will jump to $16.00 per hour, with further increases due over the coming years, ultimately reaching $18 per hour by 2028.

 Hawaii’s tiered system recognizes that tipped employees, like servers and bartenders, often receive additional income through gratuities.
 However, the lower base rate can still leave them vulnerable if tips fall short.
 The scheduled increase in the standard Hawaii minimum wage aims to address this, gradually closing the gap between tipped and non-tipped wages.

 It’s worth noting that these rates apply to the entire state of Hawaii.
 However, some municipalities within the state have enacted their own higher minimum wage ordinances.
-For example, the City and County of Honolulu currently boasts a minimum wage of $13.85 per hour, exceeding the state’s baseline.
 It’s always advisable to check your local regulations to ensure you’re aware of the applicable minimum wage in your specific area.

 With the upcoming increase just around the corner, Hawaii is taking a proactive stance in tackling income inequality and making life more affordable for its residents.
 This tiered system, coupled with potential variations in municipal ordinances, highlights the complex landscape of minimum wage regulations within the state.